Does car pollution cause asthma?

 A growing number of scientists now believe that traffic-related air pollution is a cause, not just a trigger, of asthma.
-Research confirms that traffic pollution plays a role in the development of the lung disorder that goes beyond just acting as a trigger for symptoms.
+Research confirms that traffic pollution plays a role in the development of asthma that goes beyond just triggering symptoms.

 This is a huge breakthrough in the understanding of what asthma is and how it can develop, even in those who aren’t predisposed to the condition.
-While many factors are involved in a person’s development of asthma, traffic pollution is perhaps one of the most alarming—but now, with recent advancements in portable air purification, one of the most avoidable.
+While many factors are involved in a person’s development of asthma, traffic pollution is perhaps one of the most alarming.
+But now, with recent advancements in portable air purification, it's also one of the most avoidable.

 What is asthma?